 Market Sector Update

-The opinions expressed in this commentary are those of the Fund's manager and are current through March 31, 2013.
+The opinions expressed in this commentary are those of the Fund's manager and are current through June 30, 2016.
 The manager's views are subject to change at any time based on market and other conditions, and no forecasts can be guaranteed.
+Holdings and weightings are subject to change.
 Past performance is no guarantee of future results.
+Past performance is not a guarantee of future results.

 Michael Avery retired from the company effective June 30, 2016, and Cynthia Prince-Fox and Chace Brundige, CFA, assumed portfolio management responsibilities on the Fund.